hongyusu/ProteinFunctionPrediction/Preprocessing/Bins/README.md

 # List of files

 This directory consists of the following files used for data preprocessing.
+The final goal is to generate data matrices in ../Experiments/Data/ folder for a variety of machine learning algorithms and tasks.

 ```
 |---README.md                       # this file